BUSINESS REVIEW

 General Economy

-Both Direct tax and Indirect tax mainly GST collections clocking one lakh crore plus consistently are reflecting the Indian entities all round growth and compliance.
+Both Direct tax and Indirect tax mainly GST collections were buoyant, reflecting the Indian entities all round growth and compliance despite the challenges.

 Company Business

-The renewable power generation, which is the business of the Company, though has received all encouragement from both central and state governments have not grown to the extent expected due to pessimistic approach of many regulatory commissions and most of the State utilities, the latter themselves being in doldrums.
-In many states tariffs have not being encouraging and sale to third parties are being discouraged by imposing high open access charges under one pretext or other.
+The renewable power generation, which is the business of the Company, though has received all encouragement from both central and state governments have not grown to the extent expected due to pessimistic approach of many regulatory commissions and most of the State utilities, the latter themselves being in doldrums in terms of availability of funds.
+In many states tariffs have not being encouraging and sale to third parties are being discouraged by imposing high open access charges under one pretext or other and thus providing continued support to conventional energy since state electricity boards have not been able to come to terms even after about three decades with renewable power due to its vagaries and each time assuming that renewable power has come off age and can compete with conventional power even though the facts are just the opposite.
 In fact it is seen that present environment in Green Energy is only for Big Players with deep pockets and gone are the days when many a small and medium entities entered the Green Energy sector and laid the foundation for rapid growth.

 The performance of the Company is directly linked to the Renewable Energy Policies of both Centre and State Governments, effectiveness of Nodal Agencies and formulation of encouraging policies and implementation thereof by State Electricity Regulatory Commissions.

 Further the Ministry of Power has paved the way for realizing regular dues in Installments along with interest for delays.
-AP has chosen to pay in 12 installments of the dues as of May 2022 and TN in 48 installments of the Dues as at end March 2022.
+Also they developed an online portal "Prapti" where the generators can register and input their Invoice details so that State Electricity Companies are forced to settle dues n due date to avoid interest and adverse report from Central power Ministry.
 This has facilitated regular cash flow leading the Company pre-paying the term loans availed from Bank and become DEBT FREE.

 OUTLOOK, OPPORTUNITIES AND THREATS